Java Virtual Threads: The Pinning Problem, the Deadlock, and the Fix in Java 24

 // and so on

-This happens transparently.
-The developer writes straightforward blocking code, and the JVM handles the multiplexing underneath.
-No callbacks, no reactive chains, no CompletableFuture composition.
-The mechanism behind this is the Continuation primitive added to the JVM.
-When a virtual thread unmounts, its call stack is captured as a continuation object on the heap, and when the I/O is ready, the continuation is resumed on whichever carrier is free.
-The reason the same code does not block an OS thread is that the JDK’s I/O libraries (java.net, java.nio, java.util.concurrent) were rewritten on top of the OS readiness APIs (epoll on Linux, kqueue on macOS, IOCP on Windows), the same primitives that Netty and other reactive frameworks use.
-The difference is that the developer never has to express the code in that style.
+Under the hood, this works because of the Continuation primitive added to the JVM.
+When a virtual thread unmounts, the JVM captures its call stack as a continuation object on the heap.
+When the I/O completes, the continuation is resumed on whichever carrier happens to be free (which might be a different carrier from the one it started on).
+The JDK’s I/O libraries (java.net, java.nio, java.util.concurrent) were rewritten to use OS readiness APIs (epoll on Linux, kqueue on macOS, IOCP on Windows), the same primitives that Netty and other reactive frameworks use.
+The difference is that the developer never has to write code in that style.

 Creating Virtual Threads